Concepts

 Breaking Typical MEV Methods

-In Chainflip, all swaps are triggered by events on external chains with a non-trivial delay.
+In Chainflip, all swaps are triggered by events with a non-trivial delay.
 Chainflip also witnesses ingress transactions by block and processes swaps made in the same block as one, meaning that Chainflip effectively ignores transaction ordering of external chains and thus eliminates MEV potential derived from transaction ordering externally.
 This includes typical frontrunning and backrunning of swaps in the same block, as the actor always gets the same price as their target.

 We have not identified any way to profit from joining a bundled trade.
 Assuming that the liquidity provisioning is rational, all swappers, if anything, would want to avoid being bundled with other swaps, as that would reduce the liquidity requirements for their trade overall, and thus potentially offer a better rate.
 An actor could join the bundle of their target and then perform a backrun, but then they are exposed to other swaps that are also bundled and a time delay for LPs to respond to which will more often than not make it unprofitable.